 - How to Set Up & Open a Pop-Up Shop

 - Craft Shows & Markets: A Maker’s Guide to Nailing the In-Person Selling Experience

 12. Learn from the pros (tips from a Project Runway alum)

 Sarah’s experience as a contestant on Project Runway taught her many important lessons about herself and her industry.

 While Sarah understands that being reactive in fashion is an asset, she knows she thrives when she has more wiggle room.
 Because of her development background, she was amazed at the work her fellow competitors could do in a short amount of time. ”For me, it was not a realistic pace at all,” she says. ”It’s a shame that my best work wasn’t on national television.”

 But she was also surprised to see many supportive tweets from new fans she amassed during the show’s run.
 “The show taught me that everything comes down to taste,” she says.
-“No matter what some people think of your stuff, there’s always someone else who likes it.”
+“There’s always someone who will like your stuff.”

 What’s next for Sarah?
 She’s taking her own advice by staying creative and honing in on what she’s best at: design.

 Sarah’s business is thriving because she pursued the dream of it through her lowest lows and let every misstep guide her next pivot.
 Sometimes those pivots were risks, but, she says, that’s the only way to grow.